Raf-Batista/DiscordBot/README.md

 I also used this guide for Blizzards API https://develop.battle.net/documentation/guides/getting-started

-To use this bot, you need to set up a bot here: https://discordapp.com/
+To use this bot, you need to set up a bot here https://discordapp.com/

-Here's the link to the guide for setting up a bot: https://discordjs.guide/preparations/setting-up-a-bot-application.html
+Here's the link to the guide for setting up a bot https://discordjs.guide/preparations/setting-up-a-bot-application.html

-After setting up the bot you need to add it to your server Here's the link to the guide for adding a bot to your server: https://discordjs.guide/preparations/adding-your-bot-to-servers.html
+After setting up the bot you need to add it to your server Here's the link to the guide for adding a bot to your server https://discordjs.guide/preparations/adding-your-bot-to-servers.html

-You need to provide your own api keys.
+You need to provide your own api keys

 Here's the link to GiantBomb's API
 https://www.giantbomb.com/api/